Nimalesh/Masters_Thesis_Final/README.md

 Official PyTorch implementation for the thesis:

-**"Attention-Guided Multi-Task Learning for Explainable Breast Ultrasound Segmentation and Classification"**
+**"Resource-Efficient Attention-Guided Latent Deep Supervision for Joint Segmentation and Classification of Breast Ultrasound Images"**

 ---